s-johansson/monitoring-common-shell-library/README.md

 contents of `functions.sh` to your monitoring plugin.

 But note: it might be harder to maintain your plugin if you want to update the functions provided by this library.
-Your plugin will probably remain more slim and efficient, if you choose the way "Including it".
+Your plugin will probably remain more slim, portable and efficient if you choose the way "Including it".

 ## Functions List

-See the automatically generated *function-reference* in `FUNCREF.md`, that is automatically generated from `functions.sh`.
+See the automatically generated *function-reference* in [./FUNCREF.md](FUNCREF.md), that is automatically generated from `functions.sh`.

 ## Automated Testing

-The **monitoring-common-shell-library** has been bundled with a built-in test- suite that tries to lead the provided functions up the garden path.
-It might not be that perfect, but at least ensures some quality level of the library's code is retained.
+The **monitoring-common-shell-library** has been written along with a test-suite, that tries to lead the provided functions up the garden path.

+It might not be that perfect, but at least ensures some code quality level to be retained.

-See `README.md` in the `tests` directory for more information.
+See [./README.md](README.md) in the _tests_ directory for more information.

 ## License

 All files are licensed by **GNU Affero General Public License v3**.

-See `LICENSE` file for more information.
+See [./LICENSE](LICENSE) file for more information.

 ## Author